-Rationale Recommendations At the community level, incorporated places with a A high floodplain ratio indicates less available land higher ratio of floodplain area to community area for development outside the floodplain. face more significant challenges for development.
-Communities facing this situation should adopt Small towns in which a high percentage of their total higher standards for development within the incorporated land is in the Special Flood Hazard Area floodplain.
-Additionally, they should consider (SFHA) often have a higher flood exposure than implementing green infrastructure solutions, such other communities.
-Essential facilities and other as wetlands and permeable surfaces in vicinity of significant structures that provide critical services to their communities, to manage flood risks the community are often located in high-risk effectively. floodplains of smaller communities.
-Smaller jurisdictions must be vigilant in relocating critical facilities away from the floodplain along with enforcing its floodplain management ordinance for any development.
-Although expensive to build and maintain, engineering flood mitigation structures like levees, floodwalls, and dams protect vulnerable flood- prone communities.
+At the community level, incorporated places with a higher ratio of floodplain area to community area face more significant challenges for development.
+Small towns in which a high percentage of their total incorporated land is in the Special Flood Hazard Area (SFHA) often have a higher flood exposure than other communities.
+Essential facilities and other significant structures that provide critical services to the community are often located in high-risk floodplains of smaller communities.